 Venta appreciates the work and research that the American Lung Associate puts into this annual report, which is incredibly extensive in its information and findings.
 The goal is to inform and educate people on the air they breathe and how they can improve it.

 Overall, the report showed that air quality has improved across the nation and efforts to curb air pollution have generally been successful.
 Improvements to make power plants, vehicles and mass transit systems cleaner have contributed to these positive trends over the years.
-From government legislation and initiatives from activist groups, improvements have been made in making our air cleaner, and in turn helping reduce the risk of premature deaths, cancer and other health risks.
+From government legislation and initiatives from activist groups, improvements have been made in making our air cleaner, and in turn, helping to reduce the risk of premature deaths, cancer, and other health risks.

 In fact, based on the report’s findings, it’s clear that legislation such as the Clean Air Act, rounding out fifty years in action, has proven to be successful in curbing air pollution to lower levels.

 As you can see from the graph, thanks to the Clean Air Act, air pollution emissions have continued to drop while economic levels rise.